Introduction

 Discussion

 Every campus has some history that can be tapped to highlight how social action has or could play a role in its history.
-Below is the Walking Tour I developed at San José State.
+Below is the Social Action Campus Tour at San José State University.

 - What did you learn from the SJSU Walking tour that you can apply to your campus?